chef/chef-web-docs/content/config_rb_client.md

 `named_run_list`

-:   A specific named runlist defined in the node's applied Policyfile,
+:   A specific named runlist defined in the node's applied Policyfile
-    which the should be used when running Chef Infra Client.
+    which should be used when running Chef Infra Client.

 `no_lazy_load`